is jock itch?

 get the fungal infection through close personal contact with an infected person

-or through contact with unwashed clothing of an infected person.
+or through contact with the unwashed clothing of an infected person.

 The term “jock itch” may give the impression that only athletes